Accidents At Work

 - There is a definite and recognisable injury;

-Injuries include back problems, injuries to arms or legs through to burns or injuries to the senses.
+Injuries include back problems, injuries to arms or legs, burns, or injuries to the senses.

 As soon as possible after the accident write down, in your own words, exactly what happened.
 If you think something or somebody was at fault then say so.
 If there were any witnesses try and obtain their names, addresses and phone numbers and, if you know them, ask them whether they would give a statement to support your claim.